r-clarissa/delivery-service-webpage/README.md

 4. Enter sample customer and order details.

 # Acknowledgement
-This is school project were the functionalitis are specified by UPLB - ICS.
+This is a school project were functionalities are specified by the UPLB - ICS.